myrne/jumpstart-black-coffee/readme.md

 Jumpstart looks for a `.jumpstart.json` file inside your current working directory - or if not found, in your home directory - for global values for the various placeholders.

 ## Usage

-`jumpstart dirname black-coffee` will first ask for values for placeholders inside the `black-coffee` template, then create a new directory `dirname` containing the filled-out template.
+`jumpstart dirname black-coffee`

+You will be asked to provide values for the placeholders inside the `black-coffee` template.
+Jumpstart then creates a new directory `dirname` containing the filled-out template.

 Notes on proper placeholders values: